glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 ---
 title: "Secret Santa"
-description: "What can be the applied mathematics behind a secret Santa?"
+description: "What can be the applied mathematics behind a Secret Santa?"
 authors: ["glegoux"]
 time_reading_minutes: 5
 category: "Applied Mathematics"